freerailway/freerailway.github.io/README.md

 # freerailway.github.io

-Theoretically, I am not the lucky person and there is no such lucky one.
+Theoretically, there is no such lucky person.
-But since the universe is vast, Luck is something irrational.
+However, since the universe is vast, "Luck" is something irrational.
+Computer is fast, but not so "lucky".
-You may be the one.
+YOU may be the one.